lexxx233/Tango/README.md

 # Tango
 Tango is a task planning and context management tool for Claude Code to enable Claude code work on more complex features

+Attributes in the context we want
+Concise
+Consistent
+Self-contained

 This come from my practical experience with Claude to build production grade software

 # Problem statements